Etiology and Epidemiology

 Supplemental tests using sensitive screening methods may be used in cattle in which the brucellosis status is unclear.
 Use of a battery of these tests improves the probability of detecting infected cattle that have remained in some herds as possible reservoirs of infection.
 Supplemental tests are also used to clarify the results of plate or card tests, especially in serum samples from vaccinated cattle.
 These tests, which include complement fixation and rivanol precipitation, are designed to detect primarily the antibodies specifically associated with Brucella infection.
-Another supplemental diagnostic procedure is testing milk samples from individual udder quarters by serial dilution BRT, which can be used to detect chronic infection in udders of cows that may have equivocal serum test reactions.
+Another supplemental diagnostic procedure is to test milk samples from individual udder quarters by serial dilution BRT, which can be used to detect chronic infection in udders of cows that may have equivocal serum test reactions.

 Noninfected herds must be protected.
 The greatest danger is from replacement animals.
 Additions should be vaccinated calves or nonpregnant heifers.
 If pregnant or fresh cows are added, they should originate from brucellosis-free areas or herds and be seronegative.
 Replacements should be isolated for ~30 days and retested before being added to the herd.